 Early in my university years and again when I was working within a college, I took a couple of basic self-defense courses.
 They were exactly right for that time in my life.
-They did two things.
-They enhanced my awareness of the dangers and gave me ideas for options that I could use.
+It did two things.
+In a way, they enhanced my awareness of the dangers and gave me ideas for options that I could use.
 They were definitely worthwhile.

 - Do you know what to do if someone grabs you?
 Do you need to take a course on basic self-defense strategies?

 - Are you aware of your surroundings or have you become complacent?

 - Do you take risks when you shouldn’t or don’t have too?

 - Are you confident in yourself and do you carry yourself in a confident way?